Glebe House (Arlington, Virginia)

 The Glebe House, built in 1854–1857, is a historic house with an octagon-shaped wing in Arlington County, Virginia.
 The Northern Virginia Conservation Trust holds a conservation easement to help protect and preserve it.
 The name of the house comes from the property's history as a glebe, an area of land within an ecclesiastical parish used to support a parish priest.
-In this case, the glebe was established by the Church of England before the American Revolutionary War.
+In this case, the Church of England established the glebe before the American Revolutionary War.

 A historical marker that the Arlington County government erected near the house in 1969 states that the glebe was a 500 acre farm that was: